Blog > Last mile delivery

 Today, there are so many factors to take into account that Operations Managers or Schedulers, even experienced one, can no longer build efficient routes without the help of this software.

-By using our geographic optimization software, most of our customers achieve savings of about 20% on the vehicles and trips.
+By using our geographic optimisation software, most of our customers achieve savings of about 20% on the vehicles and trips.
 Without forgetting the time saved on administrative tasks!

-Therefore, to optimize last mile delivery while improving customer satisfaction, initiatives are multiplying on the different levels.
+Therefore, to optimise last mile delivery while improving customer satisfaction, initiatives are multiplying on different levels.

-The online sellers, who account for 80% of home deliveries, are working to encourage pick-ups at drop-off point or partner retailers.
-Even more economical for carriers, the grouping of deliveries in a relay point reduces the number of stops to 15 on average, compared to about 50 in the case of home delivery.
+The online sellers, who account for 80% of home deliveries, are working to encourage pick-ups at drop-off points or partner retailers.
+Even more economical for carriers, the grouping of deliveries at a relay point reduces the number of stops to 15 on average, compared to about 50 in the case of home delivery.

 In the same way, multinational logistics and distribution companies are joining forces to deploy automatic lockers, accessible during very extended time slots.
 Amazon’s famous lockers are now visible in our urban areas, while La Poste is expanding the Pickup secure locker system.